mar19a/DodgeGame/README.md

 ![](dodgeshop.gif)

 The game has a build in shop where player can upgrade health. speed, or refill health in exchange of their score.
-The cost increases by 100 everytime a user upgrades of these things.
+The cost increases by 100 everytime a user upgrades one of these things.